braze-inc/braze-docs/_docs/_hidden/private_betas/multiple_stores.md

 > Connect multiple Shopify stores to a single workspace with our new beta for multiple store support to have a holistic view of your customers across all markets or brands.
 Build and launch automation programs and journeys in a single workspace without duplicating efforts across multiple instances.

 {% alert important %}
-Shopify multiple store support is currently being provided as a beta version, which may contain bugs.
-The feature may also change, iterate, and evolve as the product team continues development.
+Support for multiple Shopify stores is available in beta, which may contain bugs.
+This feature is subject to change as development continues.
 {% endalert %}

 ## Prerequisites